mnadareski/RomVaultX/README.md

 	- `purge-backup` and `purge-delete` support (for removing files no longer needed in the depots)
 	- Depot merging (without rescan)
 - **More configurable options** - There are only a few configurable options right now, and most of them have to be set by hand.
 On the list is allowing these configuration values to be set via the UI and to be changed in real-time.
 Otherwise, here are some additional options that need to be added:
-	- Customizable locations for ToSort and DatRoot (possibly having multiple ToSort directories)
+	- Customizable location for DatRoot (possibly having multiple ToSort directories)